SauloCav/Data-Structures-C/README.md

 ## AVL Tree:
 In computer science, an AVL tree (named after inventors Adelson-Velsky and Landis) is a self-balancing binary search tree (BST).
 It was the first such data structure to be invented.
 In an AVL tree, the heights of the two child subtrees of any node differ by at most one; if at any time they differ by more than one, rebalancing is done to restore this property.
 Lookup, insertion, and deletion all take O(log n) time in both the average and worst cases, where n is the number of nodes in the tree prior to the operation.
 Insertions and deletions may require the tree to be rebalanced by one or more tree rotations.

+## Leftist Heap
+A leftist tree or leftist heap is a priority queue implemented with a variant of a binary heap.
+Every node has an s-value (or rank or distance) which is the distance to the nearest leaf.
+In contrast to a binary heap (Which is always a complete binary tree), a leftist tree may be very unbalanced.
+Below are time complexities of Leftist Tree / Heap.